BPGWork/firstModule-Bohdan-Bielchenko/README.md

 This program encrypts, decrypts and selects a key using the brute force method.
 Encryption is performed using the Caesar cipher.
 The program automatically determines the element alphabet.
 Supports Ukrainian, English alphabets and various characters.
-The program can be run via arguments:
+The program can be run via arguments (java -jar cipher.jar):
 1. Commands (ENCRYPT\DECRYPT) [path] [key] -> for encrypting and decrypting information.
 2. BRUTE_FORSE [path] [verifyPath] -> for decrypting and obtaining the key, if there is a verification file.
 3. BRUTE_FORSE [path] -> for decrypting and obtaining the key, using the method of verifying information by reading.